 Campus administrators work in collaboration with the RDSPD coordinator, specialist, support staff, and member district liaisons, to ensure that the needs of the RDSPD students are met.
 Open communication with the RDSPD Coordinator and RDSPD Specialist helps to ensure that common goals for RDSPD students are met.
 Site campus administrators provide daily oversight and supervision of RDSPD cluster site teachers and interpreters/paraprofessionals.
-Evaluation of campus staff if the responsibility of the campus administrator.
-Utilization of the RDSPD Critical Elements Checklist will enable the administrator on campus to understand RDSPD expectations, and the RDSPD Program Specialist or Program Coordinator are available upon request to support campus administrators with any needs related to RDSPD staff or students.
+Utilization of the RDSPD Critical Elements Checklist will enable the administrator on campus to understand RDSPD expectations.

 RDSPD teachers and support staff are employees of Fort Bend ISD and receive staff development through FBISD.
-Teachers are expected to attend district Job-Alike/Power Hour meetings, which may be offered for the area/grade in which they teach.
+Teachers are expected to attend district Job Alike meetings, which may be offered for the area/grade in which they teach.
+They are also expected to attend RDPSD Power Hour meetings.
 These meetings will provide teachers with information and staff development regarding best practices for working with students who are deaf/hard of hearing, program updates, ESYS, and/or district procedures and guidelines.